rchardptrsn/ndvi-wildfires/README.md

 # ndvi-wildfires
-Downloads MODIS NDVI data using Google Earth Engine

-Collect NDVI data for every US wildfire in 2022 using Python and Google Earth Engine
+Downloads MODIS NDVI data for every US wildfire in 2022 using Python and Google Earth Engine

 ## What is NDVI?
 NDVI stands for Normalized Difference Vegetation Index and is a metric for analyzing the amount of green-ness that exists in an area.
 It can be calculated from bands of light available in satellite images.
 The color green is visible from Near Infra-Red (NIR) bands and this is used to create a ratio of vegetation versus Red (R) light that is described in the below calculation: